 VI.
-Monitoring Performance
+Monitoring Performance:

 - A. For purposes of this calculation, Working Capital will include long-term investments that can be liquidated within five business days.
 The City will measure its compliance with this policy on an annual basis as of September 30th each year or as soon as practical after final fiscal year-end financial information becomes available.
-During the fiscal year, the Financial Management Services and FWLab departments shall closely monitor the City's revenues and expenses to ensure Reserves are not used beyond any planned usage. - B. If the target level of Reserves is not met at fiscal year-end, the department is required to submit a written restoration plan to FMS by January 31st of the next year to be incorporated into the Reserve Requirement Supplement.
+During the fiscal year, the Financial Management Services and Planning & Data Analytics FWLab departments shall closely monitor the City's revenues and expenses to ensure Reserves are not used beyond any planned usage. - B. If the target level of Reserves is not met at fiscal year-end, the department is required to submit a written restoration plan to FMS by January 31st of the next year to be incorporated into the Reserve Requirement Supplement.
 Departments must work with the FWLab in developing the restoration plan.
-Generally, departments should seek to replenish their reserves within one to three years. - C. Funding the Reserve Funding of Reserve targets will generally come from excess revenues over expenditures or one-time revenues, non-recurring revenues, and budget surplus.
+Generally, departments should seek to replenish their reserves within one to three years.
+If, based on staff's analysis and forecasting, the target level of Reserves is not met at fiscal year end or is not likely to be met at any point within a five year time horizon, then during the annual budget process a plan to replenish the Reserve levels will be developed by collaboration among affected departments and the Financial Management Services and Planning & Data Analytics FWLab departments based on the requirements outlined in this policy. - C. Funding the Reserve Funding of Reserve targets will generally come from excess revenues over expenditures or one-time revenues, non-recurring revenues, and budget surplus.
 Year-end surpluses are an appropriate source for replenishing fund balance. - D. Periodic Review of the Targets At a minimum, during the annual financial planning/budget process staff shall review the current and five-year projected Reserves to ensure that they are appropriate given the economic and financial risk factors the City is subject to.

 VII.
-Conditions for Use of Reserves
+Conditions for Use of Reserves: